mrrusof/mrrusof.github.io/_posts/2017-05-16-all-balanced-parentheses-strings.markdown

 parenthesis in the first position is unmatched in prefix `(()`.

-Our approach to enumerate all balanced parentheses strings of length `n` consists in applying the rules from left to right until we output `n` pairs of parentheses and then backtracking at each position where more than one option is possible.
+Our approach to enumerating all balanced parentheses strings of length `n` consists in applying the rules from left to right until we output `n` pairs of parentheses and then backtracking at each position where more than one option is possible.
 To illustrate our approach,